-The table below indicates whether or not a traffic summary is logged as Allowed, Blocked, or Potentially Blocked according to a workload's visibility setting.
+The table below indicates whether or not a traffic summary is logged as Allowed, Potentially Blocked, or Blocked depending on a workload's policy state.

 Traffic from workloads in the "Idle" policy state is not exported to syslog from the PCE.